Woolwich Garrison: Future plans

 In November 2016 the Ministry of Defence announced that the site would close in 2028, with all army units currently stationed in Woolwich scheduled to be relocated.
 In 2020, however, it was announced that Napier Lines were to be retained as headquarters of the King's Troop RHA.
 Nevertheless, in December 2020 Greenwich Borough Council unanimously passed a motion to oppose the sale of the historic barracks.
 By that time petitions to save the barracks had amassed over 9,000 signatures.

+In summer 2026, the 1st Battalion of the Princess of Wales's Royal Regiment will return to Woolwich from their current base in Episkopi, Cyprus.